New England Road Trip in Autumn – Covered Bridges & Fall Foliage

 The Woodstock Inn & Resort

-🏡 Woodstock Inn & Resort* – right on the Middle Bridge in Woodstock, Vermont
+Woodstock Inn & Resort*: Located near Middle Bridge in Woodstock, Vermont

-🏞️ Inn by the River (ME)* – View of the autumn leaves
+Inn by the River (ME)*: View of autumn leaves

 Gorge in the White Mountains on our New England road trip in autumn

-This canyon in the White Mountains is definitely worth a stop on a New England road trip in autumn
+This gorge in the White Mountains is worth a stop on a New England road trip in autumn.

 Quechee Gorge, Vermont